thedevdojo/refine/README.md

-# Refine - Live Blade Editor
+# Refine Your Blade Views

-A developer-only Chrome extension and Laravel package that enables instant, in-browser editing of Blade templates.
+Refine is a live [Blade](https://laravel.com/docs/blade) editor.
+It enables instant, in-browser editing of Blade templates.
 Right-click any element, click "Edit in Refine", and modify the source code directly with zero page reloads.

 ## Features